ClusterFights/MunchMan/README.md

 # MunchMan
 ![munchman icon](images/munchman_icon.png)

 _Munch Man munches data as fast as he can_

-Inspired by the classic 80's game for the TI-99/4a.
+Inspired by the classic 80's game of the same name for the TI-99/4a.

 ## Description

-Munch Man is a clusterfigher.
+Munch Man is a [ClusterFigher](http://clusterfights.com/wiki/index.php?title=Main_Page).
 The plan is to start simple and level up over time.

 ![level1_spinny](images/level1_spinny.png)
 __Level_1_Spinny__ : Python scripts for generating a